Predicting Biomedical Interactions with Probabilistic Model Selection for Graph Neural Networks: Materials and Methods

-Deep GC encoder faces the issue of overfitting such that 2-layer models perform better than deeper models~\cite{kipf2016semi}.
-The depth ($L$) of the GC encoder is a critical choice and needs to be carefully set.
-To address this challenge, we propose to model the depth of the encoder as a stochastic process by defining a beta process over the hidden layers~\cite{Paisley2010:stick_BP,Broderick2012:BP,kc2021joint}.
-We adopt the stick-breaking construction of the beta-Bernoulli process as:
+The issue of overfitting and over-smoothing in deep GC encoders is notable, with 2-layer models outperforming deeper ones~\cite{kipf2016semi}.
+On the other hand, shallow encoders struggle to capture broader neighborhoods for message aggregation.
+Thus, selecting the appropriate depth ($L$) for the GC encoder is a crucial step to mitigate these issues.
+To address this challenge, we propose to infer the most plausible depth based on the input network's characteristics by treating it as a stochastic process.
+Specifically, we define a beta process over the number of hidden layers~\cite{Paisley2010:stick_BP,Broderick2012:BP}.
+The layer activations induced by the beta process is used to modulate neuron activations in a layer by defining a conjugate Bernoulli process.
+We adopt a stick-breaking construction of the beta process and its conjugate Bernoulli process as:

-where $\nu_l$ are sequentially drawn from beta distribution and $\pi_l$ represents the activation probability of layer $l$ that decreases with layer $l$. $z_{ml}$ represents Bernoulli variable with a probability that $z_{ml}=1$ equals to $\pi_l$.
-Specifically, $z_{ml}=1$ indicates that $m$'th neuron in layer $l$ is activated.
-With beta process over the hidden layers, the GC encoder takes the form:
+where $\nu_l$ is drawn sequentially from the beta distribution, and $\pi_l$ denotes the activation probability, which decreases as the layer index $l$ increases. $z^{ml}$ represents a Bernoulli variable, with a probability of $z^{ml}=1$ equal to $\pi_l$.
+The value $z^{ml}=1$ signifies that the $m$-th neuron in layer $l$ is activated.
+With this construction, the GC encoder takes the form: